UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/DevelopmentKits/DevelopmentsKits.md

     - Fixing bugs, improvements, new features

 3. **Release management**
    - You have track each change...
-5 different lanuages, 10 updates...
+5 different languages, 10 updates...
 50 versions of SDK
 <!--
 1.
    -  generating or writing the code,